Are engineers underpaid? No. Engineers work in a free market and their pay depends on their skills. It’s on them to make the big bucks.

 - Artificial control over the engineering labor market

-- The impact of today’s modern standard of living
+- The influence of modern living standards on engineering salaries

 Engineers are underpaid compared to who?

-To answer, “are engineers underpaid,” we need to first define who we’re comparing them to.
+To tackle the question, “are engineers underpaid,” we need to figure out who we’re comparing them to.
 Doctors, pro athletes, dentists, entertainers…?

 For each comparison, we gotta weigh every variable on both sides.
-For example, let’s compare the average salaries of senior engineers with medical doctors in San Francisco.
+For example, let’s stack up the average salaries of senior engineers against medical doctors in San Francisco.

 |Type of work||Average salary|